The ultimate guide to the British Airways Companion Voucher

 - You can still have a lap infant when using a Companion Voucher and pay 10% of Avios for the baby; and

 - Need enough Avios available for the outbound but could wait to add the inbound prior to departure.

-While many seasoned Avios users dislike the Companion Voucher due to the restrictions of needing to fly on British Airways aircraft from the UK, it can be extremely valuable, especially for higher cabins of service.
-Remember, what you’re saving is Avios, which we value at 1.2p, but it is worth also factoring in the notoriously high taxes on British Airways redemptions out of the UK.
-On a 200,000-Avios ticket, the companion voucher would be bringing £2,400 of value.
+Companion Vouchers can be extremely valuable, especially for higher cabins of service.
+Remember, what you’re saving is Avios, which we value at 1.1p, but it is worth also factoring in the notoriously high taxes on British Airways redemptions out of the U.K. On a 200,000-Avios ticket, the Companion Voucher would be bringing £2,400 of value.

-Set out below is a variety of popular redemptions showing the Avios and tax costs for two tickets, against the price of the cheapest cash tickets.
+Set out below is a variety of popular redemptions showing the Avios and tax costs for two tickets, against the price of the normal pre-pandemic cheapest cash tickets.